tonic-team/Tonic-Research-Project-Template/README.md

 ## Contributors :

-Corresponding author(s):

 - jane doe, jane.doe@example.com, https://orcid.org/XXXX-XXXX-XXXX-XXXX

-All Contributors:

-You may write a contributors list here, or refer to the datacite file ([.json](datacite.json) if using gitlab, [.yml](datacite.yml) if using GIN), or use a Tenzing spreadsheet https://marton-balazs-kovacs.github.io/tenzing/).
-Please link to the file here if not listing contributors.
+[Please mention your contributors either by including a contributors list here, or by referring to another file that lists your contributors, see documentation for options and examples.]

 ## List of experiments :